RK-41/learning-react/06_reactRouter/README.md

+# React Router and Its Applications

+A demo web app built using React and React Router for efficient client-side routing.

+- This application leverages the `NavLink` component from React Router to provide a seamless and interactive navigation experience.
+- The intuitive routing structure ensures that users can easily navigate through different sections of the app, enhancing usability and performance.

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.